 - Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal has increased across the region.
-However, the signal remained level at Bala. - The increasing trend indicator was triggered at Llanasa (Nr Prestatyn) during the last reporting period. - There were no sampling issues in the last reporting period.
+However, the signal decreased at Bala and remained level at Llanasa (Nr Prestatyn). - No indicators were triggered during the last reporting period. - There were no sampling issues in the last reporting period.